Values Party: Decline of the party

+In November 1980 Crozier stated she would resign as leader at the 1981 party conference, citing disagreements and instability in the party.
+At the April 1981 conference, delegates elected a three-way leadership with a "troika" of co-leaders.
+Janet Roborgh, Jon Mayson and Alan Wilkinson.
+The leadership reduced to two at the 1984 conference with Mayson and Wilkinson standing down and Mike Ward being elected alongside Roborgh.
+Roborgh resigned at the 1988 conference and was replaced by Rosalie Steward, previously Values candidate for West Coast.

+By 1987 Values were using the description of the "Green Party of Aotearoa" and were increasingly advocating for proportional representation.

 In July 1989 the ruling council of the party agreed in principle to wind up the party and balloted its 200 remaining members for approval.
-However in May 1990, remnants of the Values Party merged with several other environmentalist organisations to form the Green Party of Aotearoa New Zealand, which entered parliament in 1996 and formed part of the Government in 2017.
+However, in May 1990, remnants of the Values Party merged with several other environmentalist organisations to form the Green Party of Aotearoa New Zealand, which entered parliament in 1996 and formed part of the Government in 2017.
 Many former members of the Values Party became active in the Green Party – notably Jeanette Fitzsimons, Rod Donald and Mike Ward.